IBM-Bluemix-Docs/ComposeForElasticsearch/pricing.md

 ## Base Configuration

-An {{site.data.keyword.composeForElasticsearch_full}} service starts with three identical data nodes.
+An {{site.data.keyword.composeForElasticsearch_full}} service is configured with three identical data nodes.
 Each has 2 GB of storage and 204 MB of memory, which is equal to two units of resources.
 The service _includes_ replication and high-availability, so each unit and the price per unit _includes_ the cost of the resources across all three nodes.

 The base configuration also includes the two HAProxy capsules with 64 MB each to support authentication, HTTPS, and IP whitelisting.